kubecost/docs/allocation.md

   * "today", "yesterday", "week", "month", "lastweek", "lastmonth"
   * "1586822400,1586908800", etc. (start and end unix timestamps)
   * "2020-04-01T00:00:00Z,2020-04-03T00:00:00Z", etc. (start and end UTC RFC3339 pairs)
 * `aggregate` is used to consolidate cost model data.
 Supported types are cluster, namespace, deployment, controller, service, and label.
+With labels, a CSV with label:key format is used.
 * `accumulate` when set to false this endpoint returns daily time series data vs cumulative data.
 Default value is false.
 * `shareIdle` (optional) when set to true applies the cost of all idle compute resources to tenants, default false.
 * `shareCost` (optional) a fixed external monthly amount to be split between tenants, e.g. `1000`